e-matteson/pipit-guide/src/config/mappings/word.md

 4. `command_right_limit` ⮕ `Coffee with cream and sugar|`

 Note that the keyboard can't have perfect knowledge of what's on your screen, so the stored history can become invalid if you, for example, use text editor shortcuts, or use the mouse to re-position the cursor.
 The history is automatically erased whenever you type keys like `mod_ctrl` that are likely to invalidate the history.
 There's nothing we can do to prevent mouse movement from invalidating the history, though, so don't try to use history commands after mouse movements.
+Holding a key long enough to trigger the host computer's key repeat will also invalidate the history.